Mtiass/holbertonschool-AirBnB_clone/README.md

 behavior for all models in the application.
 It ensures that all models have a consistent\
 set of attributes and methods.

-- BaseModel Class: The BaseModel class is an abstract class that defines common attributes and\
+- BaseModel Class: The `BaseModel` class is an abstract class that defines common attributes and\
   methods for all models.

-- Inheritance: Other model classes, such as User, State, and City, inherit from BaseModel.\
+- Inheritance: Other model classes, such as `User`, `State`, and `City`, inherit from `BaseModel`.\
   This inheritance ensures that all models share the same base attributes and methods.
-  Hierarchical inheritance is a type of inheritance where multiple subclasses inherit from a single base class.
+  Hierarchical inheritance is a type of inheritance where multiple subclasses inherit from\
+  a single base class.

 ## Project scheme